 COVIDCheck Colorado has generously extended no-cost COVID-19 testing to the CU Anschutz community (CU Anschutz employees and students—including all ColoradoSPH students—as well as their household members).

-Starting April 1, free testing is available through COVIDCheck Colorado at their Aurora Public Schools Professional Learning and Conference Center location.
+Free testing is available through COVIDCheck Colorado at their Aurora Public Schools Professional Learning and Conference Center location.
 Both symptomatic and asymptomatic testing are offered at this site.
 On-campus testing sites operated by CU Anschutz Environmental Health & Safety and COVIDCheck Colorado are closed at this time.

 To schedule a test, use your CU Anschutz employee/student ID and university email address to register yourself, and use passcode F3E5D8BDE to register household members and minors 2+ years old.